 The power of visuals can’t be overstated.
 Images catch our attention in an instant.
 They help us understand — and retain — information.
 A picture is worth a thousand words — and marketers are using this to their advantage.

 In fact, studies show that 80% of people will watch a video, while only 20% will read text.
 And with so much content competing for your customer’s attention, leveraging a medium they’re more likely to pay attention to is crucial.

 Take a look at how brands are using visuals to take their content to the next level.

 GIF marketing leverages the power of engaging visuals, while catering to our increasingly short attention span.
 Better still, GIFs are much more engaging than static images.
 It’s in our nature to immediately pay attention to anything that’s moving.

 Brands have found a number of ways to use these to stand out.
-For instance, a GIF can be a thumbnail for a video embedded into an email, providing an engaging preview that encourages customers to click to play — perfect for optimizing your email campaign.
+For instance, a GIF can be a thumbnail for a video embedded into an email, providing an engaging preview that encourages customers to click to play — perfect for optimising your email campaign.